 But getting your Game Face on is just foundation of have a bootcamp that grows instead of shrinking or staying the same.

-There are many other aspects like how to find new clients, how to position your bootcamp as different and how to keep looking after yourself through all this change.
+There are many other aspects like how to find new clients, how to position your bootcamp as different.
+It’s called Branding.

 If you are interested in small daily actions you can take down this path then you’re in luck.
-Game Face is just one day of a 31 day course I’m running through the month of January.
-The course opens tomorrow (December 30th) and is perfect for anyone who is looking for real actions they can take to improve their bootcamp without trawling through the internet and business books.
+Game Face is just one day of a 31 day course I’m running through the month of March.
+The course opens for enrollment tomorrow (February 27th) and is perfect for anyone who is looking for real actions they can take to improve their bootcamp without trawling through the internet and business books.

 But for now I’d like to challenge you to do just ONE THING in the next 3 minutes.

 If you run a bootcamp (or are planning on starting one) post a comment below telling me how you would get your Game Face on before starting your bootcamp session.